cofinalsubnets/lisa/readme.md

 bridge is endless, and the toll to pass is unlimited attention paid to the image we wish to repair.

-as an attempt to formalize this intuition, imagine a "point at infinity" in `N ^ N` representing a quantity congruent to 0 mod all `N`. by conjecture, each prime `p` is now the neutral element of a new monoid `Np = p + Np ^ z`.  since by construction `a ^ b = b a`, this means `p` and `z` assume the place of 0 and `succ` in the original equation for `N`. the impression received is that primes are significant among integers because of a property they share with 0, distinctly from one and all
-composites: points of void crystallized under the aspect of form.
+as an attempt to formalize this intuition, imagine a point at infinity in `N ^ N` representing a quantity congruent to 0 mod all `N`: the product of infinite copies of every prime `p`. by conjecture, each `p` is now the neutral element of a new monoid `Np = p + Np ^ z`. since by construction `a ^ b = b a`, this means `p` and `z` assume the place of 0 and `succ` in the original equation for `N`. the impression received is that primes are significant among integers because of a property they share with 0, distinctly from one and all composites: points of void crystallized under the aspect of form.

 ```lisp
 (: